zoetrope69/units4u/README.md

 ## neo4j

-you'll need to [download and install neo4j](http://neo4j.com/download/). copy the `.env-sample file` to `.env` and add your username and password neo4j.
+you'll need to [download and install neo4j (community edition)](http://neo4j.com/download/). copy the `.env-sample file` to `.env` and add your username and password neo4j.

 run the `app/dbSeed.js` file to seed some initial MerlinMade:tm: data